Claudine at St.Clare's: Themes and morality

 As is typical in Blyton's boarding school novels, class lines are drawn sharply.
-St Clare's is an upper-class domain, and its pupils are from upper class (if not always fabulously wealthy) backgrounds.
-With wealth, however, comes responsibility - the girls are expected to treat any lower-class people with the respect that goes with their own privileged positions.
-Lower class girls are seen to try to fit into St Clare's by deception, but their class lies are unmasked, to their great shame.
-Being lower class is not considered intrinsically bad, but lower class girls are expected to know their place in society and are not able to fit into the St Clare's milieu.
-Eileen, for example, is the daughter of Matron, and has a brother with a working-class name - Eddie - who gets into trouble.
-All these things are marks of a lower class girl.
-This book shows a moral - Never judge others or yourself from the amount of wealth you have, or family background; always see one for the person they are.
+St Clare's is an upper middle-class domain, and its pupils are from the upper middle-class (if not always fabulously wealthy) backgrounds, with one or two "Honourables" from the upper classes.
+With wealth, however, comes responsibility – the girls are expected to treat any working-class people with the respect that goes with their own privileged positions.
+Working-class girls are seen to try to fit into St Clare's by deception, but their class lies are unmasked, to their great shame.
+Being working class is not considered intrinsically bad, but working-class girls are expected to know their place in society and are not able to fit into the St Clare's milieu.
+Eileen, for example, is the daughter of Matron, and has a brother with a working-class name – Eddie – who gets into trouble.
+All these things are marks of a working-class girl.
+This book shows a moral – Never judge others or yourself from the amount of wealth you have, or family background; always see one for the person they are.